Guidelines for INSTALLATION, CARE and MAINTENANCE

 - When installing a pattern we recommend installing the center portion first, the borders and lastly the field tile that will surround the pattern.

-- Tiles can be installed either with a pre-mixed adhesive, such a Mapei Type I, or with regular thinset mortar.
+- Cement tiles can be installed either with a pre-mixed adhesive, such a Mapei Type I, or with regular thinset mortar.
 In either case use a high-notched trowel (1/2″) to spread the adhesive on the surface as well as on the back of the tile in order to achieve adequate adhesion.

 - When using thinset mortar the back of the tile must be dampened.
 When using a pre-mixed adhesive the back of the tile should be cleaned lightly.